 Working Papers

-The Rise of Specialized Financial Products (with Ana Babus and Matias Marzani) [Paper] September 2023
+The Rise of Specialized Financial Products (with Ana Babus and Matias Marzani) [Paper] September 2023 NEW VERSION SOON

 The number of varieties of financial products that firms can use to raise funds from investors has rapidly expanded over the past decades.
 This paper studies innovation in financial products using a combination of granular data on security issuance and a model of allocation of financial products to firms in specific sectors.
 We find three key patterns.
 First, the differential adoption of products across firms explains most of the observed variation in the amounts of funds raised.
 Second, firms that adopt new products are more successful in raising funds.
 Finally, most funds raised from new financial products come from a large number of distinct products that are highly specialized in that only a few firms use them.